Homemade Foot Soak with Epsom Salt for Soothing, Natural Foot Care

 Using a small spoon or funnel, fill a 4 oz. clear glass French square bottle with a cork stopper (mine came from SKS Bottle & Packaging) with your homemade foot soak.
 Label as desired.
 (I think this product looks particularly smart in a homemade gift basket if your considering homemade gift ideas.)

-How to Use Your Foot Soak with Epsom Salt:
+How to Use a Foot Soak with Epsom Salt:

 To use combine 1/2 cup of this homemade foot soak with Epsom salt in a large bowl or pot – your feet need to be able to fit inside of it! – of warm water.
 Soak for 10-20 minutes as desired.
 While soaking, massage some of the salts over your feet to help to exfoliate and cleanse.
 Once done, rinse feet and pat dry.
 Then follow with your favorite foot cream or moisturizer.
 (Pssst.
 My after sun skin care recipe for my DIY Lavender Sun + Skin Soother also makes a great foot cream!)